-The tariff is calculated as 17.5% of the price of gas at the Songas main pipeline in Dar es Salaam ("Songas Outlet Price").
-In calculating the Songas Outlet Price for the industrial customers, an amount of US\$1.24/mcf ("Ringmain Tariff") has been deducted from the achieved sales price of US\$7.63/mcf (Q4 2005: US\$7.86/mcf) to reflect the gas price that would be achievable at the Songas main pipeline.
+Under the terms of the project agreements, the tariff paid for transporting the gas is calculated as 17.5% of the price of gas at the Songas main pipeline in Dar es Salaam ("Songas Outlet Price") for the first 65 mmscf/d of pipeline capacity.

+In calculating the Songas Outlet Price for the industrial customers, an amount of US\$1.26/mcf (Q2 2006: US\$1.28/mcf) ("Ringmain Tariff") has been deducted from the achieved sales price of US\$8.63/mcf (Q2 2006: US\$8.69/mcf) to reflect the gas price that would be achievable at the Songas main pipeline.
 The Ringmain tariff represents the amount that would be required to compensate a third party distributor of the gas for constructing the connections from the Songas main pipeline to the industrial customers.
 No deduction has been made for sales to the power sector since the gas is not transported through the Company's own infrastructure.